ocaml/platform-blog/opam-install-dir.md

 - `opam install --keep-build-dir` is now complemented with `--reuse-build-dir`, for incremental builds within opam (assuming your build-system supports it correctly).
-At the moment, you should specify both on every upgrade of the concerned packages, or set the `OPAMKEEPBUILDDIR` and `OPAMREUSEBUILDDIR` environment variables.
+At the moment, you should specify both on every upgrade of the concerned packages, or you could set the `OPAMKEEPBUILDDIR` and `OPAMREUSEBUILDDIR` environment variables.
-- `opam install --inplace-build` runs the scripts directly within the source dir.
-If multiple packages are pinned to the same directory, they will be built sequentially.
+- `opam install --inplace-build` runs the scripts directly within the source dir instead of a dedicated copy.
+If multiple packages are pinned to the same directory, this disables parallel builds of these packages.
 - `opam install --working-dir` uses the working directory state of your project, instead of the state registered in the version control system.
 Don't worry, opam will warn you if you have uncommitted changes and forgot to specify